 Our work on restricted partitions is motivated by studying the cohomology of the simple algebraic group $SL_2$ defined over an algebraically closed field $k$ of prime characteristic $p$.
 Note that, in general, the cohomology of algebraic groups is widely unknown and only a few cases have been computed explicitly, see \cite{Jan} for a summary of this theory.
 Although the case of $SL_2$ has been extensively studied, there are still open problems.
 For example, determining a closed formula of the dimension of the cohomology for a simple (or indecomposable) module remains unknown.
 In fact, it is already a challenging task to find a sharp upper bound for this number.
 For the last few years, the third author has been interested in bounding the dimension of $\opH^n(SL_2,V(m))$, the $SL_2$-cohomology for the Weyl module $V(m)$ of highest weight $m\in\mathbb N$.
-This problem is of independent interest and has its own history \cite{EHP}\cite{LNZ}.
-Together with Lux and Zhang \cite{LNZ}, we were able to identify $\dim\opH^n(SL_2,V(m))$ with the number of solutions to a system of linear equations, hence attaining a rough upper bound.
-In Section \ref{cohomology} we employ the same strategy from Section \ref{partition} to show that for any $m,n\in\mathbb N$
+This problem is of independent interest and has its own history \cite{EHP}, \cite{LNZ}.
+Together with Lux and Zhang, the third author was able to identify $\dim\opH^n(SL_2,V(m))$ with the number of solutions to a system of linear equations, hence attaining a rough upper bound, see \cite[Section 4]{LNZ} for details.
+In Section \ref{cohomology} we use results from Section \ref{partition} to show that for any $m,n\in\mathbb N$